structured-query-language/structured-query-language.github.io/finding-a-gap-in-timeseries-data-and-or-gaps-and-islands-using-sql.md

 2. begin_timestamp (begin of the session)
 3. end_timestamp (end of the session)

-We will define the _session_ to be 10 mins i.e. If there is no activity for 10 minutes, the session should be considered as ended.
+We will define the _end of a session_ to be 10+ minutes i.e. If there is no activity for more than 10 minutes, the session should be considered as ended.

 ### MATCH_RECOGNIZE Query to create sessions